Dachshund health problems

 Dachshunds are more susceptible to intervertebral disc disease (IVDD), compared to other dog breeds.
 This is when the cushioning disks between the spinal vertebrae bulge or rupture and press against the spinal cord.

-It’s a painful condition causes pain, nerve damage and paralysis so it’s important to be able to recognise the symptoms to be able to help your dog receive treatment.
+It’s a painful condition causes discomfort, nerve damage and paralysis so it’s important to be able to recognise the symptoms to be able to help your dog receive treatment as soon as possible.

 The most common signs you might observe when your dog suffers from this condition are: